Title Assistant Professor/Chair of Painting

 Degree MFA, Pratt Institute

 Anthony Ingrisano is an instructor in CIA's Painting and Foundation departments.
-Ingrisano, who has been living and working in Brooklyn, New York, shows with Lesley Heller Workspace.
-He has taught at Briarcliffe College since 2011 and was a contributing essayist to Sharon Louden’s book, Living and Sustaining a Creative Life.
+Ingrisano shows with Lesley Heller Workspace in New York.
+Before he started at CIA, he taught at Briarcliffe College.
+He was a contributing essayist to Sharon Louden’s book, Living and Sustaining a Creative Life.
 He earned an MFA from Pratt Institute.expand collapse

 Title Associate Professor

 Courses Art + Design History I: Ancient-18th Century | Art + Design History II: 18th Century-1945 | BFA Statement + Exhibition | Design I | Expanded Print: New Imaging | Hybrid Approaches to Drawing + Painting: Digital Media | Intro to Painting: Painting History: 1828-Present | Role of the Artist as Producer (EP) | Senior Studio: BFA Research | Systems Drawing | Water+: An Exploration of Water-Based Media